 Dr. Paul Miller

 Paul M. Miller is a recent PhD Archaeology graduate of the University of Edinburgh.
 He holds a BA in Anthropology from the University of Arizona and an MSc in Mediterranean Archaeology from the University of Edinburgh.
 In addition to his work in Scottish and Italian pre- and proto-history, he has practiced archaeology throughout the US southwest and the Great Basin.
 His doctoral thesis examines the interaction between humans and the built environment in Early Iron Age central Italy and the Etruscan civilization.
-He and his wife, Annahita, currently live in Castle Rock.
+He and his wife, Annahita, currently live in Centennial.

 Erik DeMarche, MA